 In 2016, the Somali Centre for Family Services of Ottawa (SCFS) invited Carleton’s Centre for Studies on Poverty and Social Citizenship (CSPSC) to partner on the completion of a needs assessment focusing on the barriers faced by Somali youth in accessing post-secondary education, and employment training opportunities.
 In carrying out this research, the SCFS”s main objective was to address social and economic exclusion locally by inviting Somali youth (age 19-30) from the Ottawa area to engage in the conceptualization and design of resources that could best support their participation in education and vocational programs.

 The Management Committee of the Centre consists of faculty members of the School of Social Work, representatives from other academic departments, professional social work associations and community-based social welfare organizations within the Ottawa Region.
-The Centre also looks forward to inviting School of Social Work students to serve as Management Committee members within the coming year.
+In 2017, the Centre also welcomed its first social work students to serve as Management Committee members.

 New opportunities with CSPSC: